pantareijs/docs/contents/directives.md

 ## Attribute

 The attribute directive allows you to bind an element's attribute with a data property.
-Attribute directives have the `attr.` prefix.
+An attribute directive attribute starts with the `attr.` prefix.

 ### Example